 This course will cover structure and function, origin, evolution and diversity of cells, biochemistry, metabolism, Mendelian genetics, molecular genetics and biotechnology, cell regulation, cell differentiation and evolutionary development.
 The philosophy of science, methods of scientific inquiry and experimental design are foundational to the course.
 This course is intended for biology majors.
 (C-ID BIOL 190)

-Prerequisite: CHM 250 with a minimum grade of C Recommended Preparation: Eligibility for ENG 200
+Prerequisite: CHM 250 with a minimum grade of C

-BIO-255 Botany, Plant Diversity, and Ecology
+BIO-255 Botany, Plant Diversity, and Ecology 4.0 Units/3.0 hours LEC; 4.0 hours LAB